NativeScript/firebase/packages/firebase-remote-config/README.md

 ### Reading values

-With the defaults set and the remote values fetched from Firebase, we can now use the [getValue](#getvalue) method to get the value and use several methods to retrieve the value (same API as Firebase Remote Config web SDK)
+With the defaults set and the remote values fetched from Firebase, we can now use the [getValue](#getvalue) method to get the value and use several methods to retrieve the value.

 ```ts
 import { firebase } from '@nativescript/firebase-core';